How Does IOP Work?

 Does IOP Work?

-It’s difficult to assess the true success rates for different forms of rehab, but a promising study was published in 2014 by the American Psychological Association.
-This study was a meta-analysis comprising 12 individual, reputable research reports that examined the efficacy of Intensive Outpatient Programs ranging from 1995 to 2012.
+It’s difficult to assess the true success rates for different forms of rehab, but a promising study was published online in 2014 by Psychiatric Services.
+This study was a meta-analysis comprising 12 individual, reputable research reports that examined the efficacy of Intensive Outpatient Programs from 1995 to 2012.
 The results:

 - IOPs emerged as a critical facet of 21st-century addiction treatment for people who need a more intensive level of service than usual outpatient treatment, and they allow participants to avoid or step down successfully from inpatient services.